Fact sheet: Confined Aquatic Disposal and Engineered Containment Facilities—Sediments

 Materials and Storage

-• Materials stored on-site typically consist of small amounts of fuel and lubricant, as well as some construction supplies.
+Materials stored on-site typically consist of small amounts of fuel and lubricant, as well as some construction supplies.
+In the case of ECF, construction materials are also temporarily stored on-site (for example, sheet piling).

-• Contaminated sediments should be stored in a sealed vessel to prevent contaminant transport through leaching into the ground, surface water runoff, and evaporation losses.
+Contaminated sediments should be stored in a watertight container to prevent contaminant transport through leaching into the ground, surface water runoff, and evaporation losses.
+Stockpiles of contaminated sediments can be stored on the ground, usually covered, to limit water infiltration and dust emission.
+It may be necessary to install impermeable membranes under stockpiles of stored sediments.

-• Wastewater associated with contaminated sediments may require separation and containment.
+Wastewater associated with contaminated sediments may require separation, treatment and containment.

-• Depending on the project, CAD may be combined with other technologies, such as biodegradation or chemical oxidation.
-In this case, additional amendments, geotextiles, and engineered structures may also be stored on-site.
+Depending on the project, amendments may be used to enhance the remediation process, in which case they will be stored on-site (for example, activated carbon).
+CAD may be combined with other technologies, such as biodegradation or chemical oxidation.
+In this case, additional amendments, such as nutrients, oxidants, etc., may also be stored on-site.

-• Gas generation and buildup may occur under the cap, and create cracks and fissures as the gas tries to escape.
+Gas generation and buildup may occur under the cap, and fissures may be created as the gas tries to escape.
 Gas generation is particularly common in the anaerobic degradation of organic contaminants.
-Vents may be installed into the cap if gas buildup is a concern.
+Vents or an active gas collection system may be installed into the cap if the gas buildup is a concern.

-• Contaminant release through sedimentation may occur during placement of sediments into the CAD depression.
-Fine sediments, or sediments placed in turbulent water, may become suspended in the water column.
-Alternatively, as the cell is filled, the force of adding additional material may cause already-filled sediment to escape the cell boundaries in a mud wave.
-Proper monitoring and meticulous filling of the cell will help reduce occurrences
+Fine sediments, or sediments placed in turbulent water, may become suspended in the water column during the placement of sediments into the CAD depression.
+As the cell is filled, the force of adding additional material may cause already-filled sediments to escape the cell boundaries in a mud wave.
+Proper monitoring and meticulous filling of the cell will help reduce occurrences of contaminant sedimentation.
+Placement of material at the sediment surface through the use of mechanical or hydraulic equipment may reduce sedimentation

 Recommended analyses for detailed characterization